Code-Cacophony/portfolio-3/README.md

 * Open Terminal, type "git clone" then paste github link
 * cd to Desktop, then cd to the portfolio folder
 * Enter "code ."
+* To access GithubPages site, download ZIP file from https://github.com/Code-Cacophony/code-cacophony.github.io, or clone link in terminal.

 ## KNOWN BUGS